-Whenever Edit-ll prints an on the teleprinter, it is waiting to receive a command string, and is said to be in command mode.
+Whenever EDIT-11 prints and asterisk (\) on the teleprinter, it is waiting to receive a command string, and is in command mode.
 While most commands operate exclusively in command mode, there are eight commands that require additional text (the text object) to operate upon.
 Hence, although one can delete n characters by simply typing nD, the command to insert text, I, must be followed by the text to be inserted, the text object.

 There are two ways to provide the required text object for a command.
-If the text object is small enough, Edit-11 can accept text in command mode if it is separated from the rest of the command string by delimiters.
-If the text object is long, or contains carriage return or line feed characters, then the user must cause Edit-11 to enter text mode.
+If the text object is small enough, EDIT-11 can accept text in command mode if it is separated from the rest of the command string by delimiters.
+If the text object is long, or contains carriage return or line feed characters, then the user must cause EDIT-11 to enter text mode.

-Edit-11 processing begins in command mode.
-When you type a command string, no action occurs until you complete the string by typing the RETURN key (symbolized as <CR>).
+EDIT-11 processing begins in command mode.
+When the user types a command string, no action occurs until the string is completed by typing the RETURN key (symbolized as <CR>).
 What happens next depends on the last character in the command string.
-If the last character in the string is a command requiring a text object, Edit-11 will enter text mode.
-If the last character is not a text command, Edit-11 expects to find any necessary test objects embedded in the command string itself, and will stay in command mode as it executes the command string.
+If the last character in the command string a text object, EDIT-11 enters text mode.
+If the last character is not a text command, EDIT-11 expects to find any necessary text objects embedded in the command string itself, and stays in command mode as it executes the command string.

 Text can be accepted in command mode if the text contains no carriage return or line feed characters, and is small enough to fit on a single typed line with the command string.
-When Edit-11 finds a text command which is not the last command in the command string, it looks at the next character in the string as a text delimiter.
+When EDIT-11 finds a text command which is not the last command in the command string, it looks at the next character in the string as a text delimiter.
 All characters between this and the next occurrence of the delimiter are considered the text object for the command.
 Thus, any ASCII character which does not appear in the text object is a valid delimiter.

-The following example inserts OBJECT , then prints the entire buffer on the teleprinter (B/L).
+The following example inserts OBJECT, then prints the entire buffer on the teleprinter (B/L).
 Note the delimiters (#) of the text object (OBJECT) for the Insert command (I).

-I#OBJECT# B/L
+\I#OBJECT# B/L

-If the text object is lengthy or contains carriage return or line feed characters, it can only be accepted if Edit-11 is in text mode.
+If the text object is lengthy or contains carriage return or line feed characters, it can only be accepted if EDITll is in text mode.
 To enter text mode, type the text command of interest as the last character in the command string.
 Then type the RETURN key.
-When Edit-11 executes this command, it will enter text mode, and accept text input.
+When EDIT-ll executes this command, it will enter text mode, and accept text input.
 It continues to accept text until the user terminates text mode and reenters command mode by typing the LINE FEED key (symbolized as <LF>).